kesselaprod/openwrtopensslguide/README.md

 __Client preparations__:

 After installing OpenSSL on your windows machine, I highly recommend you to tweak your windows explorer context menu by adding the "open command prompt window here as administrator" (manual and registry file can be found here https://www.tenforums.com/tutorials/59686-open-command-window-here-administrator-add-windows-10-a.html).
-This is necessary because you need to operate in the openssl installation directory and openssl has the bad habit of getting a hiccup in the current command prompt window after issuing some commands so that you have to re-open the prompt in order to get the job done.
+This is necessary because you need to operate in the openssl installation directory and openssl (req) has the bad habit of getting a hiccup in the current command prompt window after issuing some commands so that you have to re-open the prompt in order to get the job done.

 __Generate Certificates__: